McGillRocketTeam/payload-2025/utils/pld_parser/README.md

 > ```bash
 > # Parses the file DATAn.PLD in the current directory into DATAn_accelerometer.csv and DATAn_telemetry.csv
 > ./parser ./DATAn.PLD
-> # Parses the file DATAx.PLD in the data directory into ~/data/DATAx_accelerometer.csv and ~/data/DATAx_telemetry.csv
+> # Parses the file DATAx.PLD in the data directory into ~/data/DATAx_accelerometer.csv and ~/data/DATAx_telemetry.csv, only saving telemetry data.
-> ./parser ~/data/DATAx.PLD
+> ./parser -t ~/data/DATAx.PLD
 > ```

 ## Customization